h3nnn4n/cubotron/README.md

 `MAX_DEPTH` is 18).
 For reference, the
 `DUDUUUDBUFRFRRBRDUBLLUFDUBFBDDFDLUFFRBLFLFBRRLLBRBDRLL` scramble solves in 0.03s with 22 moves, 0.03s with 21 moves, 10s with 20 moves and 4~hours for 19
 moves.
-24 hours was not enough to find a solution with lenght 18.
+The solution with length 18 took 35 hours.

 See [this](http://kociemba.org/cube.htm) for more information.